SadeSiddiqui/SEB-project-2/README.md

-## Code Examples/Explaination of Key Sections
+## Code Examples/Explaination of Key Section

 ## License and Acknowledgements

+This project was built using the following technologies:

+- React - A JavaScript library used for building user interfaces.
+- TypeScript - A strongly type programming language that build on JavaScript.
+- Vite - A mondern frontend building tool used for faster development.
+- Bulma - A mondern CSS framework based on Flexbox.

 ## Contact Information